 - Wash your face using a mild face wash.

-- Follow your CTM routine – it’s essential to use a toner after washing your face, as it helps close the pores and makes skin healthier.
+- Follow your CTM (cleansing, toning, and moisturizing) routine – it’s essential to use a toner after washing your face, as it helps close the pores and makes skin healthier.
 A toner is also known to reduce blemishes.

 - Dab on a good moisturizer.